kuszmaul/graveyard/README.md

     problem is vectorization and how much is cache effects.

 - [ ] Implement vanilla linear probing (no ordering, no search distance) for a very low load factor.
+Compare